chriskatsoulis/database-website/README.md

 ## Intro to Databases

-Presenting my final project for my Intro to Databases class: a web-based relational database system developed using JavaScript, HTML/CSS, Express, and MySQL.
+Presenting my final project for my Intro to Databases class: a web-based relational database application developed using JavaScript, HTML/CSS, Express, and MySQL.
 Designed to facilitate efficient data management, the system offers CRUD functionalities and ensures data integrity through meticulous design and implementation.
 I iteratively refined the project based on peer reviews, resulting in a polished web application that showcases my skills in both database management and web development.

 ## Final Project